cybergis/cybergis-compute-core/doc/lifecycle.md

 # CyberGIS-Compute Core Lifecycle
 The **core** is a middleware server that sits between **JupyterLab Environments** (ex.
 CyberGISX) and **HPCs**.
 It bridge the computing power of HPCs with the user-friendly UI of JupyterLab.

- to bring the computing power of HPC to

-:
-1. Exposes a set of RESTful APIs to users
-2. Execute commands on HPC according to user's request

 ***

 The server architecture is divided into: